What is the Law Regarding Employment in Norwich?

 "At-Will" vs. Contract Employment Terms

-Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
-In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
+"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
+"At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
 Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Norwich employee and employer.

 Anti-Discrimination laws in Norwich